My earliest memory of an intrusive thought came from a road trip to the coast. I was ten years old.

 Obsessing can be considered the whole cycle of intrusive thinking and ruminating.

-An obsession with being tied to a wind turbine against our will consists of individual intrusive thoughts, resulting in rumination.
+An obsession with being tied to a wind turbine against my will consists of individual intrusive thoughts, resulting in rumination.

 Rumination is an attempt to figure out a way to prevent this thought or scenario occurring.
 This may change our behaviours, such as actively avoiding routes that pass wind turbines.